MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-privacy.md

 Diagnostic logs are collected only with the consent of the user as part of the feedback submission feature.
 The following files are collected as part of the support logs:

 - All files under */Library/Logs/Microsoft/mdatp/*
-- Subset of files under */Library/Application Support/Microsoft/Defender/* that are created and used by Defender for Endpoint for Mac
+- Subset of files under */Library/Application Support/Microsoft/Defender/* that are created and used by Microsoft Defender for Endpoint for Mac
-- Subset of files under */Library/Managed Preferences* that are used by Defender for Endpoint for Mac
+- Subset of files under */Library/Managed Preferences* that are used by Microsoft Defender for Endpoint for Mac
 - /Library/Logs/Microsoft/autoupdate.log
 - $HOME/Library/Preferences/com.microsoft.autoupdate2.plist